ZeppelinGames/TMPTAS/README.md

 - Put built `TMPTAS.dll` in modded The Masters Pupil `/mods/` directory

 ## Features/Controls
+Show ingame colliders, player movement direction and player ground check.
+Yellow colliders are *triggers* and won't cause the player to collide with them but usually run events.
+Blue colliders are not triggers (there's no physics matrix checking yet, player may or may not collide)

 KeyPad0: Resume/Pause time
 KeyPad1: Set time speed to x0.5
 KeyPad2: Set time speed to x0.25
 KeyPad3: Set time speed to x0.1

 KeyPad4: Quick change scene backwards
 KeyPad6: Quick change scene forwards

 KeyPad9: Step frame by frame